A Wizard, a True Star: Background

-In February 1972, Something/Anything? was issued as Todd Rundgren's third solo album, and his first credited under his own name.
-It included many songs that would become his best-known, as well as extended jams and studio banter, such as the spoken-word track "Intro", in which he teaches the listener about recording flaws for an egg hunt-type game he calls "Sounds of the Studio".
-After the album's success, critics hailed Rundgren as the spiritual successor to the 1960s studio experiments of the Beatles and the Beach Boys' Brian Wilson.
-Rundgren felt uncomfortable that descriptions also came to include "the male Carole King".
+In February 1972, Something/Anything? was issued as Todd Rundgren's third solo album, and his first credited under his own name rather than the sobriquet "Runt".
+It included many songs that would become among his best-known, as well as extended jams and studio banter.
+After the album's success, critics hailed Rundgren as the spiritual successor to the 1960s studio experiments of the Beatles and the Beach Boys' Brian Wilson; Rundgren became uncomfortable when these descriptions also came to include "the male Carole King" in reference to the album's singles "I Saw the Light" and "Hello It's Me".
 "With all due respect to Carole King," he said, "It wasn't what I was hoping to create as a musical legacy for myself."

 Rundgren returned to New York, and for the first time in his life, started experimenting with psychedelic drugs.
-To his recollection, this included DMT, mescaline, psilocybin, and possibly – but not certainly – LSD.
-He began to think that the writing on Something/Anything? was largely formulaic and born from laziness, and sought to create a "more eclectic and more experimental" follow-up album.
-His music tastes also had started to lean toward the progressive rock of Frank Zappa, Yes, and the Mahavishnu Orchestra.
+To his recollection, this included DMT, mescaline, psilocybin, and possibly LSD.
+He began to think that the writing on Something/Anything? was largely formulaic, and sought to create a "more eclectic and more experimental" follow-up album.
+His music tastes also had started to lean toward the progressive rock of artists such as Frank Zappa, Yes, and Mahavishnu Orchestra.
 He explained, "It wasn't like I suddenly threw away everything that I was doing before and decided that I was going to play the music of my mind", rather, the experiences allowed him "to actively put some of [my songwriting habits] away and to absorb new ideas and to also hear the final product in a different way."
 However, he "wasn't really aware, at that time, that I'd make such a radical shift".